Mamadisa/mamadisa.github.io/README.md

 ### Data Scientist | Data Analyst

-📊 Passionate about turning data into actionable insights, with a strong foundation in mathematical modeling, statistical analysis, and financial markets.
+📊 Passionate about turning data into actionable insights, with a strong foundation in mathematical modeling, statistical analysis and financial markets.

 ## 🎓 Bachelor of Science – Specialization in Mathematics and Statistics